Golf Games for Fun: 50+ Ideas Plus Bonus Side Games

 If you are using handicaps then you would need to look at the stroke index for the hole to determine the number of shots that the player would receive.

 The Stableford system is very popular at most golf clubs in the UK.
-It allows you to have the occasional bad hole without completely ruining your chances of posting a reasonable score.
+It allows you to have the occasional bad hole without completely ruining your chances of posting a reasonable total.
+It makes it useful for mixed ability groups of golfers.

 Games for 2 Players (and probably more)